Quantum Link Homology via Trace Functor I: Khovanov Homology

 The~TQFT functors we consider in this paper factor through certain quotients of $\BNu(\sfce)$.
 Consider the~following two relations: \begingroup\psset{unit=7mm}

+\endgroup The first one asserts that two dots annihilate a~cobordism when placed on the~same connected component.
+Together with the~neck cutting relation it implies further that a~cobordism is annihilated when a~dot is placed on its component of positive genus.
+The~second relation prohibits a~component of a~cobordism to carry a~dot if the~component contains a~closed curve that is nontrivial in $\pi_1(\sfce\times I)$.
+In particular, a~component of a~cobordism cannot carry a~dot if its boundary curves are not contractible in $\sfce$.

-\endgroup The first one asserts that two dots annihilate any surface---which together with the~neck cutting relation implies further that a~single dot annihilates any surface of positive genus---and the~second one prohibits any surface that contains a~nontrivial curve to carry a~dot.
-We write $\BN(\sfce)$ when only \textit{TD} is imposed and $\BoBN(\sfce)$ when both of them. $\BN(\sfce)$ is commonly called the~Bar-Natan skein category and it was first defined in \cite{Cob}.
-For the~annulus it was extensively analyzed by Russell \cite{AnnBN}.
+We write $\BN(\sfce)$ when only \textit{TD} is imposed and $\BoBN(\sfce)$ when both. $\BN(\sfce)$ is commonly called the~\emph{Bar-Natan skein category} and it was first defined in \cite{Cob}.
+The~case of the~annulus was extensively studied by Russell \cite{AnnBN}.
 The~relation \textit{B} was introduced by Boerner \cite{Boerner} for any surface $\sfce$ and we call $\BoBN(\sfce)$ the~\emph{Boerner--Bar-Natan skein category}.